xoxoanhnie/Clinic-and-Physician-Performance/README.md

 ### Description
-This query calculates the average number of procedures by medical specialty, filtering to specialties with sufficient patient volume to ensure stability.
+This query calculates the average number of procedures by medical specialty, filtering to specialties with sufficient patient volume to ensure stable estimates.

 ### Why It Matters
 Specialties with higher procedure intensity may:
 - Require additional staffing
 - Drive longer hospital stays
 - Consume more hospital resources

+---

 ## 3. Lab Utilization by Race